abisxir/alasgar/README.md

 alasgar is a pure nim game engine based on OpenGL.
 The main reason to start developing a new game engine, was to learn graphics programming (first challenge) using nim programming language (second challenge).
 You can write the whole game logic and also shaders in nim.
 It supports a few platforms including mobile, web, and desktop.
 It performs well in the performance tests.
 It is the journey of a backend/system developer through graphics/game programming.

 # Platforms
+ - FreeBSD (tested on 14.0, probably works also on NetBSD and OpenBSD also)
- - Linux
+ - Linux (tested on various distros like void and arch)
- - Windows
+ - Windows (tested on Windows 11)
- - Android
+ - Android (tested on some old samsung devices)
- - WebAssembly
+ - WebAssembly (tested on firefox and chrome)
- - Mac (work in progress)
+ - macOS (tested on macOS Ventura)
  - iOS (not supoorted)

 ## Experimental game engine